Recall Process - Elections Alberta

 The Notice of Recall Petition requires the applicant to provide a statement of 100 words or less stating the reason for the recall.
 In determining the number of words in the statement, Elections Alberta will use the electronic word count feature of a word processing application.
 Submissions with more than 100 words will not be accepted.

-An application may be made during the MLA’s term in office except:
+A recall petition application may be made during the MLA’s term in office except:

 • within the 12-month period immediately following the day on which the MLA was elected,